intentionally-left-nil/wand/README.md

 Wand requires [elixir](https://elixir-lang.org/install.html) before installing.
 You also need to have hex installed by running `mix local.hex`

 ## Installation
-`mix archive.install hex wand --force && mix archive.install hex wand_core --force`
+`mix escript.install hex wand --force && mix archive.install hex wand_core --force`

 After installation, you need to add the escript directory to your `PATH`.
 This is usually `~/.mix/escripts`